 Ten series - Can it possibly take fewer or more sessions?

-The ten session format of Rolfing is designed to work on the whole body systematically to bring it to a higher level of balance.
+The ten session format of Structural Integration is designed to work on the whole body systematically to bring it to a higher level of balance.
 It is possible for some people to need more than ten sessions to achieve those objectives.